-- With the help of your shaker, put all ingredients in, add ice and dry shake.
+- With the help of your shaker, put all constituents in, add ice and dry shake.

-- Pour the mixture in your chosen cooled glass and add angostura bitters for a little punch.
+- Pour the mixture in your chosen cooled glass and add angostura for a little punch.

 - Top with cherry for garnish and enjoy!

 On the top 2 of the list this year is Negroni.
 Coincidentally, this drink that you can easily and quickly prepare at home is also a top choice for the polled bars.
 Sour and subtly sweet, whip yourself up a glass in a jiffy by using these three simple ingredients: Gin, sweet vermouth, and Campari.
 Prepare a glass of Negroni yourself with this recipe.

 - Build in large mixing glass.

 - Stir with mixing spoon